-EFT provides a structured and research proven road map that helps you bond.
+Emotionally Focused Couples Therapy provides a structured and research proven road map to couples and marriage counseling that helps you bond.
 I guide your interactions so that you will have a positive and warm experience with each other.
 I create a safe space for you to reconnect the deepest part of your heart with yourself and with your partner so that you can be emotionally there for each other.
 Together we get to the heart of the matter.
 I direct and help you send and receive clear emotional signals with your partner because emotion is the messenger of love.

 Most of your fights are really protests over emotional disconnection.